NeonGeckoCom/neon-docs/docs/neon_os/tips.md

 ## Taking a screenshot
 You can ask Neon to "take a screenshot" to create a screenshot saved on-device.
+> If you have a terminal session open, you can also use `mana say-to "take a screenshot"`.

 The path of the created file will be displayed on-screen as a notification.
+This path is generally in `~/Pictures`.
 To retrieve a screenshot, you can use `scp` or shut down your mark 2 and plug the USB drive into another computer that can read an EXT4 file system(Linux or MacOS).
+The file is generally located in `<root>/overlay/upperdir/home/neon/Pictures`.
+> You will need root permissions to open this path in Linux.

 ## Getting device IP address
 You can ask Neon "what is my IP address" to get the device IP address.
 You can